 G. All Critical Care personnel are expected to follow the procedures and protocols as stated in the policy.
-If the Critical Care Medical Director, MCA Medical Director or Medical Control Board determines that the provider is in violation of the policy, the provider's or agency's Critical Care Program approval may be suspended or revoked.
+If the Critical Care Medical Director, medical control authority or Medical Control Board determines that the provider is in violation of the policy, the provider's or agency's Critical Care Program approval may be suspended or revoked.